Sunbird-Ed/sunbird-perf-tests/README.md

 - host.csv

 Below is an example on how to run this scenario:
-CD to Folder path:- ~/sunbird-perf-tests/sunbird-platform/user-create
+CD to Folder path: ~/sunbird-perf-tests/sunbird-platform/user-create

 This script takes 11 arguments.
 The order and the list of parameters required for this script are as below:
   * Jmeter Home